 Evan’s Leather Repair

-Evan’s has been proudly developing a tradition of fine workmanship for over 60 years in the Royal Arcade.
-The company was founded by Evan Skliros, better known within the Arcade as “Mr Evans”, a highly renowned leather craftsman.
-This boutique workshop offers traditional shoe repairs, leather restoration, waterproofing, cleaning, recolouring and alterations.
+Evan’s has been developing a tradition of fine workmanship for over 60 years in the Royal Arcade.
+The company was founded by Evan Skliros, better known within the Arcade as “Mr Evans”, a renowned leather craftsman.
+The boutique offers traditional shoe repairs, leather restoration, cleaning, recolouring and alterations.
 Bring them your tired boots, weary heels, huddled masses of leather and they’ll be good as new in no time.

 Flowers Round the Hours

 One of the first sights visitors see when they visit the city is Flowers Round the Hours.
 Open daily from early until late, they’ve saved countless relationships with last minute gift options.
 Rain, hail or shine this sweet street side stall brightens any stroll down Swanston Street.